acara-app/plate/README.md

 # Plate - Personalized Nutrition & Meal Planning Platform

 Plate is an AI-powered personalized nutrition and meal planning platform that creates customized meal plans based on individual user data such as age, weight, height, dietary preferences, and health goals.
-The platform simplifies meal planning by providing users with tailored recipes, nutritional information, and ... that align with their unique needs and lifestyle.
+The platform simplifies meal planning by providing users with tailored recipes, nutritional information, and glucose tracking capabilities that align with their unique needs and lifestyle.

 ## About